-However, in many applications the set of conceivable preferences of agents may be larger than the set of separable preferences: when adding an object to a set, some complementarities or substitutable considerations with respect to objects already in the set may become relevant, yet they are not admissible if preferences are separable.
-For instance, although a voter for new assistant professors in the department considers that candidates x and y are the best and the second best candidates, both working in a similar research area, the voter may consider that, for the sake of diversity, the subset $\{x, z\}$ is better than the subset $\{x, y, z\}$ , where z is a third good candidate who works in a very different area from the one that x and y work.
+However, in many applications the set of conceivable preferences of agents may be larger than the set of separable preferences: when adding an object to a set, some considerations regarding complementarities or substitutabilities among the added object and the objects already in the set may become relevant, yet they are not admissible if preferences are separable.
+For instance, although a voter for new assistant professors in the department considers that candidates x and y are the best and the second best candidates, both working in a similar research area, the voter may consider that, for the sake of diversity, the subset $\{x, z\}$ is better than the subset $\{x, y, z\}$ , where z is a third good candidate who works in a very different area from the one that x and y work, contravening separability.
 For this and similar cases we know that non-trivial voting by committees become manipulable, once non separable preferences are admitted in the domain where they operate.
-But since separable preferences may be conceivable too, voting by committees have still to be used in order to guarantee that the social choice procedure remains strategyproof on the separable subdomain of preference profiles.
-But the large mechanism design literature studying strategy-proof social choice functions has mainly neglected the potential interest of comparing two social choice functions according to their manipulability.
-Our contribution in this paper is to compare, by applying a criterion we introduced in Arribillaga and Massó (2015), voting by committees according to their manipulability when they have to operate on the full domain of preferences on $2^{K}$ .
-As we have already argued in Arribillaga and Massó (2015) the manipulability of a social choice function does not indicate the degree of its lack of strategy-proofness.
+But since separable preferences may be conceivable too, voting by committees have still to be used to ensure that the social choice procedure remains strategy-proof on the subdomain of separable preference profiles.
+But the large mechanism design literature characterizing strategy-proof social choice functions on restricted domains of preferences has mainly neglected the potential interest to compare two social choice functions (operating on the full domain of preferences) according to their manipulability.
+And this is specially relevant if the designer has some doubts on whether agents' preferences are indeed restricted.
+Our contribution in this paper is to compare, by applying a criterion we introduced in Arribillaga and Massó (2016), voting by committees according to their manipulability when they have to operate on the full domain of preferences on $2^{K}$ .
+As we have already argued in Arribillaga and Massó (2016) the manipulability of a social choice function does not indicate the degree of its lack of strategy-proofness.
 There may be only one instance at which the social choice function is manipulable or there may be many such instances.
-The mechanism design literature that has focused on strategy-proofness has not distinguished between these two situations; it has declared both social choice functions as being not strategy-proof.
+The mechanism design literature contains alternative measures (or lower and upper bounds) of the degree of manipulability to be applied to a given social choice function-see for instance Peleg (1979), Nitzan (1985), Kelly (1993), Smith (1999), Ehlers, Peters, and Storcken (2004), Maus, Peters, and Storcken (2007a, 2007b, 2007c, 2007d), Campbell and Kelly (2009) and Carroll (2013)-or direct criteria (in the form of partial orders) to compare pairs of social choice functions according to their manipulability-see for instance Pathak and Sönmez (2013) and Arribillaga and Massó (2016).